People

 - Dr. Chris Sutherland – statistical ecology.
 [School web page] [Personal web page]

 - Dr. Ben Swallow – Bayesian statistical inference; stochastic systems of biological processes; continuous zero-inflated data; applications in ecology.
-[Personal web page]
+[School web page] [Personal web page]

 - Prof. Len Thomas – methods and software for wildlife estimating population size and trend; Bayesian inference for population dynamcis models; estimating effects of multiple stressors.
 [School web page] [Personal web page] Head of Statistical Methodology Research Group; co-head of Division of Statistics.

-- Dr. Hannah Worthington – Hidden Markov models for mark-recapture analyses; links between ecological and epidemiological/medical methods.
+- Dr. Hannah Worthington – Hidden Markov models for mark-recapture analyses; spatial capture-recapture, movement and behaviour modelling, machine learning and human-in-the-loop identification.
 [School web page]

 Research staff